 The Company has a defined contribution retirement plan (the Retirement Plan) covering substantially all employees who meet certain eligibility requirements as to age and length of service.
 The Retirement Plan incorporates the salary deferral provisions of Section 401(k) of the Internal Revenue Code of 1986, as amended (the Code).
 Employees may defer up to the annual maximum limit prescribed by the Code.
 The Company, on a discretionary basis, may match 25% of participant contributions up to a maximum annual employer match of \$2,500.
-The Company's matching contribution included in administrative expenses was approximately \$0.6 million, \$0.1 million and \$0.4 million for the years ended September 30, 2015, 2014 and 2013 respectively.
+For the year ended September 30, 2016, the Company did not make a matching contribution due to the Company's failure to meet certain targets.
+In addition, during the year ended September 30, 2016, the Company reversed a \$0.2 million accrual for a matching contribution that was recorded during the year ended September 30, 2015 with respect to the year ended September 30, 2016.
+For the years ended September 30, 2015 and 2014, the Company's matching contribution consisted of an expense of approximately \$0.6 million and \$0.1 million, respectively.